 A rather broad term, Asian/Pacific encompasses all of the Asian continent and the Pacific islands of Melanesia, Micronesia, and Polynesia.
 The month of May was chosen for two reasons: Firstly, to commemorate the immigration of the first Japanese to the United States on May 7, 1843.
 And secondly, to mark the anniversary of the completion of the transcontinental railroad on May 10, 1869.
 The majority of the workers who laid the tracks were Chinese immigrants.

 In 2019, there were an estimated 22.9 million Asian alone-or-in-combination residents in the United States.
 An increased amount of racism against Asians and Asian Americans has occurred since the COVID-19 pandemic.
-This has resulted in the ongoing worldwide movement #StopAsianHate.
+Subsequently, this has resulted in the ongoing worldwide movement #StopAsianHate.

 7 Grant Opportunities Inspired by #AsianAmericanAndPacificIslanderHeritageMonth